effector/effector/documentation/src/content/docs/en/api/effector/Event.md

 stringifiedReceived("123"); // OK
 ```

-#### unit call from pure function is not supported, use operators like sample instead {#eventCallable-call-argument-throws-unit-call-from-pure}
+#### unit call from pure function is not supported, use operators like sample instead (#eventCallable-call-argument-throws-unit-call-from-pure)

 > Since: effector 23.0.0